tully-t/Xenofox/README.md

 ## Installation:

-- Download and extract Xenofox.zip
+- Download and extract Xenofox-main.zip

 - Type "about:support" in the Firefox URL bar to go to Firefox's support page